PCRedHot/Accounting-System/README.md

     Asset account 1: Cash
     Asset account 2 (input "none" if no asset account): Debit
     Amount: 40.5
     This transaction is created successfully!

+    Which kinds of transaction you want to record?
+    1. Expense
+    2. Revenue
+    3. Asset transfer

+    Please enter transaction infomation
+    Date (YYYYMMDD): 20190420
+    Revenue account: Salary
+    Asset account (input "none" if no asset account): none
+    Amount: 3000
+    This transaction is created successfully!